notduncansmith/summit/roadmap.md

     - {it: 'failed', reason: 'User-friendly message', err: Error}
   - Pagination support for list (?page=&size=)

-Dependency Injection
+# Dependency Injection
-  - If /collection-name/:id pattern, fetch it and dependency inject it as collectionNameCamelCased
+  - If /collection-name/:id pattern, fetch it and dependency inject it as collectionNameCamelCased (e.g. `/group/1234` injects group with _id "1234" as `group`)
   - Automatically inject
     - user
     - session